-Since 2006, the deployment of cloud-managed WISPs has been possible with companies like Meraki and later OpenMesh and others. recently, however, most of these services have been aimed at industrialized markets.
+Since 2006, the deployment of cloud-managed WISPs has been possible with hardware from companies such as Meraki and later OpenMesh and others.
+Until recently, however, most of these services have been aimed at industrialized markets.
 Everylayer [Everylayer], launched in 2014, is the first cloud-managed WISP service aimed at emerging markets.

-2.3.
+4.3.
 Shared infrastructure model

-Commercial model/promoter shared: companies and users Goals and motivation to eliminate a CAPEX barrier (to operators); lower the OPEX (supported by the community); to extend coverage to underserved areas Administration distributed Technologies wireless in non-licensed bands and/or low-cost fiber Typical scenarios rural areas, and more particularly rural areas in developing regions
+Commercial model/promoter shared: companies and users Goals and motivation to eliminate a CAPEX barrier (to operators); lower the OPEX (supported by the community); to extend coverage to underserved areas Administration distributed Technologies wireless in non-licensed bands and/or low-cost fiber Typical scenarios + rural areas, and more particularly rural areas in developing regions